Skip to Content Facebook Feature Image

 Pierce will have to decide whether Aidan O'Connell or Desmond Ridder will start Friday's game at Kansas City.

 The Raiders, who have lost seven consecutive games to fall to 2-9, could use a spark.
 Minshew's grip on the starting job was tenuous even before he was injured.
-He threw 10 interceptions to just nine touchdown passes this season and Minshew also lost four fumbles.
+He threw 10 interceptions to just nine touchdown passes this season and lost four fumbles.

 So it's possible the coaching staff would have eventually turned to O'Connell or Ridder.

 O'Connell has been on injured reserve with a broken thumb but was designated to return to practice Monday.
-That gives the Raiders a three-week-window to decide when to activate him.
+That gives the Raiders a three-week window to decide when to activate him.
 Until that time, O'Connell will not count against the roster.

 “Putting a player out there who's hurting or injured still, that's not going to benefit the player or our team,” Pierce said.

 The Raiders also could turn to Ridder, who replaced Minshew when he got hurt Sunday.
 Las Vegas signed Ridder off Arizona’s practice squad on Oct.
-21. He started 13 games in Atlanta last season, passing for 2,836 yards and 12 touchdowns with 12 interceptions.
+21. He started 13 games for Atlanta last season, passing for 2,836 yards and 12 touchdowns with 12 interceptions.

 In relief of Minshew against the Broncos, Ridder completed 5 of 10 passes for 64 yards.
 He led the Raiders on a last-ditch drive, taking them to Denver's 1-yard line before the game ended.